+• The details of these conditions are outlined below.
 In assessing whether the contractual cash flows are solely payments of principal and interest, the Bank considers the contractual terms of the instrument.

-This includes assessing whether the financial asset contains a contractual term that could change the timing or amount of contractual cash flows such that it would not meet this condition.
+This of a business model in which an asset is held at a includes assessing whether the financial asset contains a contractual term that could change the timing or amount of contractual cash flows such that it would not meet this condition.
 In making the assessment, the Bank considers:

-- Contingent events that would change the amount and timing of cash flows; - Leverage features; - Repayment and extension terms; - Terms that limit the Bank's claim to cash flows from specified assets (e.g. non-recourse asset arrangements); and - Features that modify consideration of the time value of money e.g. periodical reset of interest rates.
+- Contingent events that would change the amount and timing of cash flows; - Leverage features; - Repayment and extension terms; - Terms that limit the Bank's claim to cash flows from specified assets (e.g. non-recourse asset arrangements); and - Features that modify consideration of the time value of money - e.g. periodical reset of interest

-The Bank holds a portfolio of long-term fixed rate loans for which the Bank has the option to propose to revise the interest rate at periodic reset dates.
-These reset rights are limited to the market rate at the time of revision.
+The risks that affect the performance of the The Bank holds a portfolio of long-term fixed rate loans for which the Bank has the option to propose to within that business model) and how those risks revise the interest rate at periodic reset dates.
+These reset rights are limited to the market rate at the time How managers of the business are compensated of revision.
 The borrowers have an option to either accept the revised rate or redeem the loan at par without penalty.

-The Bank has determined that the contractual cash flows of these loans are solely payments of principal and interest because the option varies the interest rate in a way that is consideration for the time value of money, credit risk, other basic lending risks and costs associated with the principal amount outstanding.
+The frequency, volume and timing of sales in The Bank has determined that the contractual cash flows of these loans are solely payments of principal and interest because the option varies the interest rate in a way that is consideration for the time value of money, credit risk, other basic lending risks and costs associated with the principal amount outstanding.

-h.3.2.
+H.3.2.
 Derivatives financial instruments measured at Fair Value through Profit and Loss (FVTPL)